-A couple of weeks ago Orla decided that she needed to make a Valentine’s Card for “Vlalentines” Day (she pronounces this word with an inordinate amount of L’s.)
+I like decorating the house for Valentine’s Day even though we don’t really buy into the commercialism side of it and so this week we thought we’d make some kid made Valentine’s Day Heart Bunting!
+A couple of weeks ago Orla decided that she needed to make a Valentine’s Card for “Vlalentines” Day (she pronounces this word with an inordinate amount of L’s which makes me laugh!)
 What is “Vlalentines” Day, I asked?
 Well she’s not exactly sure but she thinks it’s when we get pink chocolates.
 And flowers.
-I asked her ‘who from’ but she’s not too sure about that, and when I asked who she was going to send the card to, she said ‘just for us’.
-What she has grasped is that is a celebration that seems to revolve around pink hearts and chocolate, and they’re pretty much her all time favourite things so she was on board for celebrating that!
+I asked her ‘who from’ but she’s not too sure about that either, and when I asked who she was going to send the card to, she said ‘just for us’.
+So her understanding of Valentine’s Day is limited but what she has grasped is that is a celebration that seems to revolve around pink hearts and chocolate, and they’re pretty much her all time favourite things so she was on board for celebrating that!
+So, Valentine’s Day Heart Bunting was on the cards for us!

 She delved into the craft cupboard and announced that her card would be made from tissue paper, glue and a whole load of glitter.
 Well, as you can imagine, this turned into a very sticky, gloopy mess and so it ended up on the shelves in our snug, drying off for days on end.
 So the card did not ever get made but after a kind donation from a lady at work of ‘some pretty coloured felt’, we decided to turn the gloopy mess into some pretty bunting.